-We explored further the impact of a selection based on χ^2/ndf on the distribution of position offset angles with respect to jet direction.
-We did not find a noticeable impact of χ^2/ndf for VLBI/Gaia offsets longer 2.5 mas, but we found such a selection affects the matches with VLBI/Gaia offsets shorter 2.5 mas.
-Figure 7 shows the distributions of ψ angles for matches with $\sigma(\psi)<0.3$ rad divided into three sub-samples approximately equally distributed over χ^2/ndf .
-The peaks at $\psi=0$ and $\psi=\pi$ are broad for the sub-sample of low χ^2/ndf .
-They are getting sharper for the sub-sample of intermediate χ^2/ndf .
-The sub-sample with large χ^2/ndf is strikingly different than the sub-sample with low χ^2/ndf the histogram has a very strong peak at $\psi=0$, i.e., along the jet direction, and a smaller fraction of matches outside the main peaks.
+We explored further the impact of a selection based on χ^2 /ndf on the distribution of position offset angles with respect to jet direction.
+We did not find a noticeable impact of χ^2 /ndf for VLBI/Gaia offsets longer than 2.5 mas, but we found that such a selection affects the matches with VLBI/Gaia offsets shorter than 2.5 mas.
+Fig. 7 shows the distributions of ψ angles for matches with $\sigma(\psi) < 0.3$ rad divided into three subsamples approximately equally distributed over χ^2 /ndf.
+The peaks at $\psi = 0$ and $\psi = \pi$ are broad for the subsample of low χ^2 /ndf.
+They are getting sharper for the subsample of intermediate χ^2 /ndf.
+The subsample with large χ^2 /ndf is strikingly different to the subsample with low χ^2 /ndf: the histogram has a very strong peak at $\psi = 0$, i.e. along the jet direction, and a smaller fraction of matches outside the main peaks.

-Analysis of the connection of the Gaia DR2 proper motions with χ^2/ndf suggests that the matches with large χ^2/ndf are more prone to exhibit the jitter.
-This allows us to conclude tentatively that among the sub-sample of sources with VLBI/Gaia offsets shorter than 2.5 mas, flares and jitter occur predominantly in the objects that have Gaia offsets along the jet direction.
-This indicates that the mechanism that causes an increase of χ^2/ndf may not work or at least is not dominating for sources with $\psi=\pi$.
-At the same time, Figures 6 and 8 suggest there is no strong preferable sign of the motion direction, either along or opposite to the jet.
-Such a pattern is consistent with a jitter caused by flares: depending on when a flare has happened, at the beginning or the end of observing interval, the direction of the proper motion may be opposite.
+Analysis of the connection of the Gaia DR2 proper motions with χ^2 /ndf suggests that the matches with large χ^2 /ndf are more prone to exhibiting jitter.
+This allows us to conclude tentatively that, among the subsample of sources with VLBI/Gaia offsets shorter than 2.5 mas, flares and jitter occur predominantly in the objects that have Gaia offsets along the jet direction.
+This indicates that the mechanism that causes an increase of χ^2 /ndf may not work or at least is not dominating for sources with $\psi = \pi$.
+At the same time, Figs 6 and 8 suggest there is no strong preferable sign of motion direction, either along or opposite to the jet.
+Such a pattern is consistent with jitter caused by flares: depending on when a flare has happened, at the beginning or end of the observing interval, the direction of the proper motion may be opposite.

 It is instructive to examine whether proper motions in AGN positions derived from VLBI data analysis show the same pattern.
-We ran a special VLBI solution using all available ionosphere-free linear combinations of group delays at 8.4 and 2.3 GHz since 1980 through 01 August 2018 and estimated proper motions of 3039 sources using least squares.
+We ran a special VLBI solution using all available ionospherefree linear combinations of group delays at 8.4 and 2.3 GHz from 1980 to 2018 August 1 and estimated the proper motions of 3039 sources using a least-squares fit.
 Source structure was considered as a δ -function in processing VLBI observations during both fringe fitting and computation of theoretical group delays.
-We selected the sources that were observed in at least 2 sessions over an interval of at least 3 years and each observing session had at least 20 usable combinations of group delays.
-We applied the data reduction for the acceleration of the barycenter of the Solar system towards the Galactic center with right ascension 17h45m36.6s, declination $-28^{\circ}56'00''.0$, and magnitude $1.845\cdot10^{-10}~\rm m/s^2$.
-We applied no-net-rotation constraints on proper motion estimates among 628 sources with strong history of observations, namely, observed in at least 8 sessions over 4 years or longer and have at least 128 usable linear combinations of group delays.
+We selected the sources that were observed in at least two sessions over an interval of at least three years and each observing session had at least 20 usable combinations of group delays.
+We applied the data reduction for the acceleration of the barycentre of the Solar system towards the Galactic Centre with RA $17^{\rm h}45^{\rm m}36^{\rm s}.6$, Dec. $-28^{\circ}56'00'.0$, and magnitude 1.845×10^{-10} m s $^{-2}$.
+We applied no-net-rotation constraints on proper motion estimates among 628 sources with a strong history of observations, namely, observed in at least eight sessions over four years or longer and with at least 128 usable linear combinations of group delays.